iffy/nim-intl/README.md

 - [x] Really fast message lookup
 - [x] Flexibility beyond pluralizing
 - [x] Multiple message repositories (e.g. your program has one list of messages, and a library you import has its own)
-- [ ] Extracted messages automatically update message files during compilation
+- [x] Extracted messages can automatically update message files during compilation (if you want)
 - [ ] Select a single locale at compile time and avoid all runtime message lookups.
 - [ ] Warn about duplicate message keys for non-matching values
+- [ ] Don't require labels for `proc` messages.
+See <https://github.com/nim-lang/Nim/issues/15004>

 # Examples